TedHusted/awake/awake.md/awake.md

 Marquez looks around the room before continuing, “Let’s start with DHS. — Dr. Hammond, what are the key data points you pulled from Ruby today?”

 Each department gives its report, and outlines one or two topics that they expect Nexus to select for the brief.
-Federal regulations require meaningful human control of all agency SI agents.
+Federal regulations require meaningful human control of all agency synthetic agents.
 Asking the trainers to predict the topics Nexus will include is an important element of SI accountability.

 Noah is the last trainer to report.
 He introduces Liam and makes their report.